Fremantle Stuff > cemeteries >

-The Alma Street Cemetery served Fremantle from 1831-1855.
+The Alma Street Cemetery served Fremantle from 1831-1855, when a new one was opened near Skinner Street.
 Fremantle Primary School now occupies the city block bounded by what are now Alma, Brennan, Stevens, and Attfield Streets.

 The first recognised cemetery, the old burying ground in Alma Street, was opened in 1831, and was in use for over twenty years.
 After the opening of a cemetery in Skinner Street, the only interments permitted in Alma Street were those of persons who had near relatives buried there.
 Hitchcock: 22.